-e.
-Design: Shall be fastened to a stake or other device installed in the ground, and the temporary sign plus the stake or other device, when measured together, shall not exceed thirty-six (36) inches in height above ground level.

-(2) Village-owned property:

-- a.
-Duration: Temporary noncommercial signs associated with a definite event may be displayed only during the following periods of time in any calendar year: - i.
-February 28 through March 28; and - ii.
-July 28 through August 28; and - iii.
-October 28 through November 28. - b.
+- e.
+Design: Shall be fastened to a stake or other device installed in the ground, and the temporary sign plus the stake or other device, when measured together, shall not exceed thirty-six (36) inches in height above ground level. - (2) Village-owned property: - a.
+Duration: Temporary noncommercial signs associated with a definite event may be displayed not more than fourteen (14) days prior to an event and must be removed upon the event's conclusion or completion. - b.
 Location: May only be displayed at designated locations approved by resolution of the village council for signage on village-owned property.
 Such signs shall be placed in a manner so they are visible to the passing vehicles but do not create any traffic hazard to vehicle or pedestrian movement along such thoroughfares. - c.
 Number: Number to be approved by resolution of the village council for signage on village-owned property. - d.
 Size: Shall not exceed three (3) square feet in area. - e.
 Design & Installation: Shall be fastened to a stake or other device installed in the ground, and the temporary sign plus the stake or other device, when measured together, shall not exceed thirty-six (36) inches in height above ground level.
 Stakes or other devices used to secure such signs shall not penetrate the ground deeper than 12 inches. - (3) Other than the signage placement for village-owned property as specified in subsection 20-54(a)(2) above, no temporary noncommercial event-related sign may be erected, posted, painted, tacked, nailed, or otherwise displayed, placed, or located on or above any village, state, or county road right-of-way. - (4) Persons are not expected to remove any temporary, noncommercial, definite-event associated signs which are in the form of signs used by an outdoor advertising business as provided in Chapter 479, Florida Statutes.
-The provisions herein do not apply to temporary noncommercial event-related signs and advertisements placed on motor vehicles or to noncommercial messages designed to be worn by persons.
+The provisions herein do not apply to temporary noncommercial event-related signs and advertisements placed on motor vehicles or to noncommercial messages designed to be worn by persons. - (5) For regulations pertaining to temporary special event signs as permitted by the village, see section 20-71, village code.

-- (5) For regulations pertaining to temporary special event signs as permitted by the village, see section 20-71, village code. - (b) Temporary noncommercial signs not associated with a definite event.
-One (1) non-commercial speech temporary sign not associated with any definite event is permitted for each privately-owned lot or parcel within the village.
+(b) Temporary noncommercial signs not associated with a definite event.
+One (1) noncommercial speech temporary sign not associated with any definite event is permitted for each privately-owned lot or parcel within the village.
 There is no time duration for such non-commercial speech temporary sign.
 Such signs shall not exceed 18 by 24 inches in size and shall be mounted no higher than four (4) feet above the ground to the top of the sign.
 By way of example: signs generally expressing allegiance (or opposition) to a school or sports team; or signs generally expressing support (or opposition) to an ideological, social, familial or political concept are not associated with any definite event.